Smaug123/WoofWare.KnuthPlass/WoofWare.KnuthPlass.Benchmarks/README.md

 ### LineBreakingBenchmarks

-Tests the core line breaking algorithm with varying paragraph sizes (100, 500, 1000, 5000 words).
+Tests the core line breaking algorithm with varying paragraph sizes.

 **Purpose:** Verify that the algorithm maintains O(N) time complexity as input size increases.